Welcome to the Practices Library

 The following is a list of references cited throughout the above-linked resources.

 Read what Faculty and Administrators have to say about the Practices Library...

-The SEP Practices Library has been developed by CTC (© 2020) through the Student Experience Project.
+The SEP Practices Library was developed by CTC, with feedback and collaboration from university partners, for the Student Experience Project.